-- Lampshaded in Look to the West: most of West Africa becomes officially known as the Space-Filling Empire after its main architects, a Mr. Space and a Mr. Filling.
+- Lampshaded in Look to the West: much of West Africa becomes officially known as the Space-Filling Empire after its main architects, a Mr. Space and a Mr. Filling.

 - Yakutia in Superpower Empire: China 1912.

-- Decades of Darkness has this with the US which conquer most of the Americas, maybe the Russian Federation which includes most of Eurasia and various member of the Restored Empire like Central Africa.
+- Decades of Darkness has this with the US which conquered most of the Americas, the Russian Federation which includes most of Eurasia and various member of the Restored Empire like Central Africa.

-- The Chaos Timeline has the New Roman Empire, Russia and the German technocracy.
+- The Chaos Timeline has the New Roman Empire, the Russias and the German technocracy.
 However, the trope is mostly avoided by introducing "Chaos" - wide areas of the world, esp. in Africa, where the governments change every few months and the borders every few years.